-4. In a class, she declares the needed methods and variables.
+4. In a class, they declare the needed methods and variables.

-5. In each method, she writes commands to make the method do what she wants it to do.
+5. In each method, they write commands to make the method do what they want it to do.

 6. The class is ready.
 You may now create objects of the class."